Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* lastly, we define two methods for when the player enters and exits the collision in order to give and stop damage dealt to the players health.
+* Lastly, we define two methods for when the player enters and exits the collision in order to give and stop damage dealt to the players health.

 ```C#
     private void OnCollisionEnter(Collision collision) // when the object / enemy collides